Canoe & Kayak Trails in Florida

 - Location: Ocala, FL

-- Location: East-Central Florida
+- Location: East and North-Central Florida

 6. Juniper Run (Juniper Springs)